JARP-Inc/rh-galactos/README.md

 An automated newspaper generator for the popular 4X sci-fi strategy game, Stellaris.
 The app scrapes the game's save files, converts events into readable sentences, and uses these sentences as prompts in OpenAI's GPT-3 and Dall-E APIs to generate full articles and images.
 These are then saved to the Bit.io database and a message is sent to all players about the new article.
 The frontend was built with NextJS, React, and TypeScript, and the database uses PostgreSQL.
 Features

 Automated newspaper generation using the events from Stellaris save files Use of GPT-3 and Dall-E APIs to generate articles and images Bit.io database to store generated information
 Twilio to send notifications about new articles to players NextJS, React, and TypeScript for the frontend User-friendly website to read generated articles and leave comments (future feature)

-## Challenges faced

-    Connecting to a database
-    No native support for Auth0 in AstroJS

-## Accomplishments

-    Successful integration of a live event listener that connects to the database and sends live messages Creation of a full article and image using event log data

 ## Future plans

 Add more author options and personalities
 Add user login functionality for commenting under articles.

 ## Built with

 FastAPI
 Twilio
 Uvicorn
 SQL-Alchemy
 Tailwind
 NextJS